Radiant Floor Heating Systems

 Hydronic Floor Heating Systems

-In a hot-water (hydronic) floor heating system, warm water is circulated through pipes or tubes that are laid into the floor (usually a solid-screeded floor, although joist-based systems also work well).
+In a hot-water (hydronic) floor heating system, specially treated water is heated by a boiler and circulated through pipes or tubes that are laid into the floor (usually a solid-screeded floor, although joist-based systems also work well).
 Various types of pipe are used including PEX, multi-layer (a composite of PEX, aluminum and PEX) which is also known as Alupex.
 Copper pipes are not usually used for hydronic floor heating systems.

 While the advantages of electric radiant floor heat over hydronic systems are significant, hydronic systems still have their place in the market.
 For large, entire home heating or commercial floor heating jobs, hydronic systems may offer a slightly lower operating cost (depending on the specifics of the layout).
-Call 888-488-WARM (9276) or contact a radiant heat expert for more information.
-You may also submit your project information to receive a free radiant heat quote.
+Call 888.488.9276 or contact a radiant heat expert for more information.
+You may also submit your project information to Warmzone and receive a free radiant heat quote.

 |Feature||Electric Floor Heating Systems||Hydronic Floor Heating Systems|